NCATS-Tangerine/beacon-validator/README.md

 gradle test
 ```

-By default it will use the URI set with `basePath` in `validator/src/main/resources/application.properties`.
-Alternatively, and much easier, you can set it when running gradle like this:
+By default it will use the URI set with the `basePath` property in `validator/src/main/resources/application.properties`.
+You should set this value before running the test.
+Alternatively, you can set it when running gradle like this:

 ```shell
 basePath="https://kba.ncats.io/beacon/rhea/" gradle test